ONSdigital/dp/training/culture-and-process/PULL_REQUEST_GUIDANCE.md

 Once a pull request has been created put a link to the pull request in the `#dev-code-review` channel on slack.
 At the top of the channel are the reactions used to communicate when the pull request is being reviewed, if there are any comments and when it has been approved.
 After any comments on the pull requests have been addressed, this channel can be used to re request a review.

+Any comments that have been added as part of the review must be marked as resolved by the person who added the comment.
+If the person is on leave, or there are disagreements in achieving a resolution then please contact your tech lead who will then decide if the resolution is appropriate.

 ### Merging

 Once the pull request has been approved it can be merged. :warning: **To merge branches the command-line has to be used, rather than the GitHub UI.** :warning: